 One of the benefits of a camp experience involves meeting and making new friends from different places.
 Falling Creek Camp encourages campers to attend without concern for hometown buddies.

 Homesickness may occur during the first few days of camp.
-This is a normal occurrence and is not limited to campers.
-Even staff have occasional feelings of homesickness.
 Explain to your son that this is normal.
 Our staff members are alert to boys that are homesick and will work with them.
 Homesickness routinely disappears after a few days.

-You as a parent need to be ready for your child to go to camp.
+You, as a parent, need to be ready for your child to go to camp.
 You will also feel pangs of “homesickness” for your son.
 Don’t make “bargains” with your child by telling him if he doesn’t like camp or is homesick, you will come get him.
-This sets up the child for failure and a lack of serious effort to give camp a chance.
-If your son thinks there is a chance you will come get him, that is what he will focus on at camp.
+This sets the child up for failure and a lack of serious effort to give camp a chance.
+If your son thinks there is a chance you will come get him, that is what he will focus on.

 - Email & Online Photos

-Falling Creek offers access to daily photos of camp life and allows you the option to send one-way e-mails to your child.
-To reach the site, just go to our home page and use the Login.
+Falling Creek offers access to daily photos of camp life and allows you the option to send one-way emails to your child.
+To reach the site, go to the Login area of our home page.
+Follow the directions on the Login page to access your family’s information.
 The nominal charge for “CampStamps” helps offset our costs to provide the email service.

 - Mail & Phone

 Mail should be sent to PO Box 98, Tuxedo, NC 28784.
 Please include your son’s cabin name or number on the envelope.
-You will get your son’s cabin assignment on opening day.
+You will get your son’s cabin assignment on Opening Day.
+Please note that our mailing and shipping addresses are different.
+Please send mail to the post office box.
+Cards and letters for your son may be left with the Program Office on Opening Day.
+We will distribute them according to your instructions.

-Our office will scan and e-mail letters home for international campers.
 It is recommended you send pre-addressed/stamped envelopes, in a sealable plastic bag to protect from moisture, to camp with your camper.
+If requested, our office will scan and email letters home for international campers and for parents traveling.

 Attending camp provides a unique opportunity for boys to gain independence and self-reliance.
 Therefore, we have a no visitation policy.